National Student Survey (NSS)

-The National Student Survey is an external survey, independent from the university, asking final year undergraduate students across the UK about their time at University.
+The NSS is an external survey, independent from the university, asking final year undergraduate students across the UK about their time at University.

 It is one of the most important opportunities for you to provide feedback about your time at UAL.

 It helps to improve the experience of current students, helps prospective students to choose the right course for them and it helps employers to assess the academic quality of the University.

-Eligible students will be emailed a link to the survey when it opens on 30th January 2017.
+Eligible students are emailed a link to the survey.

 You can also go direct to the site and take the survey here.

-Ipsos Mori, the independent research company who run the survey, will email & call students who haven't taken the survey yet.
+Ipsos Mori, the independent research company who run the survey, will email and call students who haven't taken the survey yet.

 Students across the country take part, and what they say is published online alongside the feedback from students at other UK universities.